rockettheme/docs/Docs/joomla/basic/creating_responsive_content.md

 ![][responsive4]

 From the result above, we will take the largest width, 659px.
 So, we can now resize and crop the actual image to the 659px width.
 For the height, you may adjust it to fit the article description.
 In our demo, the height of the image is 350px.
-This doesn't mean all of your images should be cropped or resized to a width of 659px, though doing so will certainly improve the optimization of your site as it'll only require users to download the image file at a size it will actually be presented at.
+This does not mean all of your images should be cropped or resized to a width of 659px, though doing so will certainly improve the optimization of your site as it'll only require users to download the image file at a size it will actually be presented at.

 ### Custom Responsive Grids
 We have some responsive grid classes that you can use to create custom width for your content.